 On arrival in Tromso

 When I arrived at Tromso airport, it was twilight.
 It was 2 in the afternoon.
 A bit early for the evening, right?
 Yes, it is not a coincidence.
-Tromso is behind the Arctic Circle, there is 24/7 darkness for 6 weeks of the year.
-This is the right time and place to observe the aurora borealis.
-The climate in Tromso is quite mild, which is because of the influence of the North Atlantic Current.
+Tromso is behind the Arctic Circle; there is 24/7 darkness for 6 weeks of the year.
+Therefore, Tromso is the right time and place to observe the aurora borealis.
+The climate in Tromso is relatively mild because of the influence of the North Atlantic Current.

 How to find accommodation in Tromso?

-Over the last 10 years, Tromso has become a very popular destination among tourists.
+Over the last 10 years, Tromso has become a trendy destination among tourists.
 During the winter, tourists from all over the world come to Tromso to watch the aurora borealis.
-The surge in visitors in the last decade has led to an increase in the number of accommodations in the city.
-Visitors now have more choices and can decide exactly where to spend their vacation in the city.
+As a result, visitors now have more choices and can decide exactly where to spend their vacation in the city.

 Booking and Vrbo are definitely the best places to look for short-term rentals.
 During my stay in Tromso, I used Booking.
 I found a room located 15 minutes from the city center in a quiet neighborhood.
 Getting to the center by commuter bus was quick and comfortable.
 The accommodation cost about 100 Euro per night.